 This will result in each tag having a unique identifier that you can use in your RFID application.

-If you have other specifications for the tag’s EPC memory that you would like to have encoded, we will be contacting you after you purchase your tags.
-Our sales team will ask you for a spreadsheet of the data that you would like to have encoded.
-If you do not specify a different set of EPC data, we will use the sequence mentioned above.
+If you have other specifications for the tag’s EPC memory that you would like to have encoded, we will be contacting you after you purchase your tags, and you'll have the opportunity to provide a spreadsheet of the data that you would like to have encoded.

 What human readable data will be printed on the tags?

-By default, the atlasRFIDstore operations team will print your tags with human readable data that matches the tag’s EPC so that you don’t have to use a RFID reader to read each tag when you are applying them.
-The data series will begin with 1 and run sequentially up to the number of tags you purchased.
-Unlike the tag’s EPC data, we will not print leading zeros on the human readable portion of the tag.
+By default, the atlasRFIDstore Service Bureau team will print your tags with human readable data that matches the tag’s EPC so that you don’t have to use a RFID reader to read each tag when you are applying them.

 If you have other specifications for the tag’s human readable portion, we will be reaching out to you after you purchase your tags.
 Please tell us about these requirements when we contact you.
 Our operations team can offer the following options: